• Skip to primary navigation

 • Tomato ketchup - or tomato sauce as we know it in the UK.

-• Sesame oil – this is NEVER used or frying – it is only used as a flavouring in Asian cooking.
+• Sesame oil - this is NEVER used for frying - it is only used as a flavouring in Asian cooking.
 It has a very strong taste, and a few drops is normally sufficient.

 For the pasta

 If you can get them, use the transparent Thai rice noodles or ribbons.
 Failing that, tagliatelle does the job just as well.
-You do need the flat ribbon type noodles though.
+You do need the flat ribbon-type noodles though.

-For the Pad Thai itself
+For the Pad Thai

 • Chicken breast fillets - these should be sliced into bite-sized pieces